-Observation type Variables used Remarks synop u, v, ps (or z ), rh u and $v$ used only over sea, in the tropics also over low terrain (< 150 m).
-Orographic rejection limit 6 hPa for $rh$ , 100 hPa for $z$ and 800 m for $ps$ airep u, v, T Not used in full resolution.
-Used only below 50 hPa satob U, V Selected areas and levels. thinning of high-density winds. dribu u, v, ps Orographic rejection limit 800m for ps temp и, v, T, q Used on all reported levels. $q$ only below 300 hPa.
-10 m u and $v$ used over land only in tropics over low terrain (< 150 m).
-Orographic rejection limit 10 hPa for $u$ , $v$ and $T$ , and -4 hPa for $q$
+Observation type Variables used Remarks synop u, v, ps (or z), rh u and v used only over sea, in the tropics also over low terrain (< 150 m).
+Orographic rejection limit 6 hPa for rh , 100 hPa for z and 800 m for ps airep u, v, T Not used in full resolution.
+Used only below 50 hPa satob u, v Selected areas and levels. thinning of high-density winds. dribu u, v, ps Orographic rejection limit 800m for ps temp u, v, T, q Used on all reported levels. q only below 300 hPa.

-TABLE 10.6 A summary of the current use of observations in the 3D/4D-Var data assimilation at the ECMWF.

-Observation type Variables used Remarks pilot И, V Used on or closest to standard pressure levels.
 10 m u and v used over land only in tropics over low terrain (< 150 m).
+Orographic rejection limit 10 hPa for u , v and T , and -4 hPa for q pilot u, v Used on or closest to standard pressure levels.
+10 m u and v used over land only in tropics over low terrain (< 150 m).
+Orographic rejection limit 10hPa for u and v tovs Tb For TOVS radiance usage see Table 0.3 and the chapter on 1C radiance processing.

+Table 10.6 A summary of the current use of observations in the 3D/4D-Var data assimilation at the ECMWF.

-Orographic rejection limit 10hPa for u and v tovs Tb For TOVS radiance usage see Table 0.3 and the chapter on 1C radiance processing. paob ps Used south of 19 o S. Orographic rejection limit 800 m for ps scatt И, V Not used in full resolution.
-Used if SST is warmer than 273 K or if both observed and background wind less than 25 m s <math>-1</math> ssm/i tcwv Thinned, used over sea.
+Observation type Variables used Remarks grad Tb Water vapour channel of Meteosat-7.
+Data used only when clear-sky fraction above 70%, satellite zenith angle below 60 deg and model orography below 1500m.
+Data from some hours around local midnight are excluded (number of hours varies with season).
+Thinned. paob ps Used south of 19° S. Orographic rejection limit 800 m for ps scatt u, v Not used in full resolution.
+Used if SST is warmer than 273 K or if both observed and background wind less than 25 m s $^{-1}$ ssm/i tcwv Thinned, used over sea.